Network Manager⚓️

 - Exceptions: Throws an

-if the client is already active, instructing to stop the client before reconnecting.
+Exceptionif the client is already active, instructing to stop the client before reconnecting.

 Description

-method initiates a connection to the server at a given IP address and port.
+The Connect method initiates a connection to the server at a given IP address and port.
 If the client is already active, an exception is thrown to prevent multiple connections.
-In the server build configuration (UNITY_SERVER
+In the server build configuration (UNITY_SERVER), client connections are disabled.

 Remarks